-We manufacture our jumpers in a family-run factory in Portugal, near Porto which complies with the best practice principles set out in the SEDEX Members Ethical Trade Audit (SMETA).
+We manufacture our jumpers in a small factory in Portugal, near Porto which complies with best practice and sustainable principles.

 Our jumpers are folded with recycled tissue paper and placed in un-dyed, organic cotton storage bags ready for shipping in cardboard boxes by road to the UK.

 We use organic cotton brand, care and size labels printed using an Oeko-Tex certified ink.
-Our tags are hand-tied using organic cotton cord.
+Our tags are hand-tied in the UK using a 100% natural cotton cord.

 Packaging & Print Materials

-From our factory to our studio and to the customer, we ship our jumpers in our un-dyed 100% organic cotton drawstring bags.
+From our factory to our Devon-based solar panelled distribution hub, to the customer, we ship our jumpers in our un-dyed 100% organic cotton drawstring bags.
 These bags are reusable, plastic free and printed in Sheffield in the UK at a SEDEX certified manufacturer.

 We work with a lovely printing house in Hampshire in the UK and always print using 100% post-consumer FSC (Forest Stewardship Council) certified recycled paper.
-This includes everything from our tags, to returns forms and washing instructions included with every purchase.
-The manufacturing process of our paper uses less energy and water and emits fewer CO2 emissions than the standard production of virgin fibre paper.
+This includes everything from our tags to washing instructions included with every purchase.
+The manufacturing process of our card uses less energy and water and emits fewer CO2 emissions than the standard production of virgin fibre paper.

-We ship in the UK using dpd's carbon-neutral delivery service.
+We ship in the UK using a mix of DPD's carbon-neutral delivery service and Royal Mail.